 They are required by law in some applications that involve machinery or safety equipment and must be applied to safety guards and other similar equipment so that the application complies with EU Machine Safety Directive 2006/42/EC.

-Captive screws are inherently popular in their use within speed assembly and disassembly operations often used to prevent damage from loose screws falling into moving parts or electrical circuits.
+Captive screws are often used within speed assembly and disassembly operations, to prevent damage from loose screws falling into moving parts or electrical circuits.

 Captive Screw Types and Head Types